 There is also the Rural Gigabit Voucher Scheme available:

 As part of the Rural Gigabit Connectivity programme announced by the Department for Digital, Culture, Media & Sport in May 2019, there is a new rural voucher scheme offering business and residents in some of the hardest-to-reach places in the UK, additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project:

 Group projects are when two or more residents and/or SMEs combine their vouchers towards the shared cost of installation; single connections are not eligible for additional funding.
-Premises must meet eligibility and be defined as "rural" and also be currently receiving less than 30 megabits per second.
-The connection will then need to be gigabit-capable, with a minimum speed taken by the customer of 30Mbps.
+Premises must meet eligibility and be defined as "rural" and also be currently receiving less than 100 megabits per second.
+The connection will then need to be gigabit-capable, with a minimum new speed taken by the customer as a "step change" - double current speed; at least 30Mbps.